Chief Instructor 7th Dan Shihan

 In 2015 Shihan Hayato Osawa recommended Sensei Hewson for the title of CAF “Shihan”, which was granted by Doshu Moriteru Ueshiba of Hombu Dojo in Japan in 2016.
 The recognition letter reads in part “…the title of Shihan …shows your qualification as Aikido instructor of the highest rank.”

-George has served for over thirty years on the boards of the Ontario and Canadian Aikido Federations.
-He is currently Past-President of the CAF and a member of the CAF Examination Committee.
+George has served for over forty years on the boards of the Ontario and Canadian Aikido Federations.
+He is a former president of the CAF and is currently a member of the CAF Examination Committee.

 George was a member of the Ontario College of Teachers and has done a great deal of research into Aikido pedagogy.
 He has developed an effective teaching method based on a blend of traditional and modern approaches.
 As always, basics need to be reviewed every class before new challenges are presented to the more experienced students.
 His qualifications from Red Cross first aid/CPR courses and the Canadian National Coaching Certification program have made him very aware of safety issues and how to prevent injuries.

-A teacher of World Cultures at the Royal Ontario Museum, George teaches about Egypt, Greece, Rome, etc. He is particularly interested in East Asian culture topics such as the influence of Chinese philosophy on the Japanese samurai.
+A teacher of World Cultures at the Royal Ontario Museum (now retired) George taught about ancient Egypt, Greece, Rome, etc. He remains particularly interested in East Asian culture topics such as the influence of Chinese philosophy on the Japanese samurai.
 He is fluent in French and can converse in Spanish, Italian and Japanese.